- About Us

 Visit Us

-Brookhaven Lab opens its doors to the community for open-house tours of our cutting-edge scientific facilities during Summer Sundays.
+Brookhaven Lab opens its doors for the community to explore cutting-edge scientific facilities during open-house tours.
 We host public lectures, educational science competitions, and more.
 Find out more about visiting us.

-Instilling a passion for discovery and developing the nation's future generations of scientists and engineers, Brookhaven Lab offers extensive research and education opportunities for students from grades 1 to 12 and college.
+Brookhaven Lab offers extensive opportunities to instill a passion for discovery and develop the nation's future generations of scientists and engineers.
+We offer a variety of programs for students in grades 1 to 12 and college.
 We offer professional development programs for teachers and professors, too.
-Each year, we host more than 30,000 diverse students and educators from across Long Island and the country.
-Find out more about our education programs.
+Find out more about our programs.

 History and Awards